bugsbugsbux/jjj/understanding-j.md

 **Run the examples and read the comments!**

-Abbreviations and covered builtins are listed in the appendix with a short description.
+Covered builtins are listed in the appendix with a short description.

 Important links: